OctopusDeploy/docs/src/pages/docs/infrastructure/accounts/openid-connect.md

 The hostname of the URL that these two endpoints are available on must either be configured under **Configuration->Nodes->Server Uri** or set as the first ListenPrefix in the server configuration.

+## Authenticating using OpenID Connect with third party services and tools

+If you have a third-party service or tool that supports OpenID Connect, you can add any OIDC account variable into your projects variable set and use the `Octopus.OpenIDConnect.Jwt` variable to get access to the request token that can be used for authenticating.

 ## Subject Keys

-When using OpenID Connect to authenticate to with external services, the Subject claim can have its contents customised.
+When using OpenID Connect to authenticate to with external services, the Subject claim can have its contents customized.

 This allows you to grant resource access at a fine or coarse grained level in your Cloud host, depending on your requirements.